Vancouver Public Transit System: SkyTrain, Bus, and 6 More

 Bus

-There are 2 ways to check bus schedules.
-However, the live information for bus services under inclement weather may not be available.
+You can use 2 ways to check your bus schedule.
+But the bus services under inclement weather may not have live info.

 - Download the Transit app